DevOps Best Practices #

 4. Manage infrastructure as code #

-- Review infra changes the same way as application code
+- Review infrastructure changes the same way as application code.

-- Use policy-as-code guardrails for compliance and security
+- Use policy-as-code guardrails for compliance, security, and cost controls.

 5. Make observability non-optional #